 Again, this is a minor point but I felt it was worth mentioning.
 The humor in “Gotham” has been a misfire at times, especially during the second season, almost as if it didn’t want to have intentional, clever humor so it replaced such moments with ridiculousness that wasn’t intended to be funny but you can’t help but laugh anyway.
-I could name several such moments: any time Barbara went nuts; any time Jim Gordon tried to be too brooding; anything having to do with Silver St. Cloud (she’s a regular drama queen); practically anything Theo Galavan did or said; and the Order of St. Dumas (which I’ve officially renamed the “Assassin’s Creed” Cosplay Club for Men).
+I could name several such moments: any time Barbara went nuts; any time Jim Gordon tried to be too brooding; anything having to do with Silver St. Cloud; practically anything Theo Galavan did or said; and the Order of St. Dumas (which I’ve renamed the “Assassin’s Creed” Cosplay Club for Men).

 As you can see, most of the faulty areas lie within the second season’s new editions rather than the original cast.
 Ed Nygma can be funny because he’s awkward and that’s a part of who he is as a character.
 Harvey Bullock is genuinely funny because snark is a part of who he is.
 Even Alfred Pennyworth has an inner smart aleck ingrained in his personality.
 Moments of comedy from characters who possess something genuinely amusing or funny about their personalities always work.
 Thus, it seemed like the original cast didn’t have a problem keeping a balance between clever camp and drama.
 I wished “Gotham” would have retained this balance from season one where it knew when to be dramatic yet also knew when to inject genuine humor as opposed to the uber-serious tone season two dispensed with where any honest attempts at comedy are pushed aside for overblown austerity that you can’t help but chuckle at.